Poetry Moves on Transit

 About Poetry Moves on Transit

 Poetry Moves on Transit is an Edmonton Poetry Festival project that puts short poems into public transit vehicles.
 Three times a year we circulate a new flight of four poems in 800 ETS buses.
-Poems selected for the project, funded primarily by the Edmonton Arts Council, are also viewable online on the ETS website.
+Poems selected for the project are funded primarily by the Edmonton Arts Council.